 With its crystal clear waters, beautiful beaches and rich history, Crete has been one of Europe’s hottest holiday spots for decades now.
-But the mountainous Greek island is far from just another pretty beach (although it’s certainly that too): Over the years, it has witnessed the birth of European civilisation, dwarf mammoths, the King of the Gods – and Nana Mouskouri.
+But the mountainous Greek island is far from just another pretty beach (although it’s certainly that too): Over the years, Crete has witnessed the birth of European civilisation, dwarf mammoths, the King of the Gods – and Nana Mouskouri.
 So whether you’re a beachhead or a culture vulture, Crete’s the place you need to visit.
 Here are a few reasons why Greece is the word, and especially Crete…

 1. Because it’s where modern European civilisation began

 Don’t let them tell you it was Ancient Rome, Victorian London or Silicon Valley.
 For Europe at least, civilisation started in Crete.
 The place is a cultural crossroads, where Asia and the Middle East have continually collided with Europe and Africa over the past five millennia, with the Cretans themselves usually stuck in the middle.
-Europe’s first advanced civilisation, the Minoans, called the island home from 2,700 BC for around 1,500 years, until being wiped out by a tsunami when nearby volcano Santorini erupted one night.
+Europe’s first advanced civilisation, the Minoans, called the island of Crete home from 2,700 BC for around 1,500 years, until being wiped out by a tsunami when nearby volcano Santorini erupted one night.
 The Minoans were inventing coins, money, trading, urban life and even building a navy when the rest of Europe were still wandering around throwing spears and hoping for the best.
 Over the years Crete has also hosted the Romans, Turks, Jews, Arabs, Venetians, British and many others.
 As a result, the local dialect, Cretan Greek, is unusually rich, and incorporates lots of Arabic, English and Latin terms, as well as standard Greek.

 2. Because it used to be roamed by dwarf mammoths